thosgood/this-weeks-finds/markdown/201-250/week227.md

 In the realm of syntax, we focus on the form our theory is allowed to have, and how we can deduce new sentences from old ones.
-So, one of the key concepts is that of a PROOF.
+So, one of the key concepts is that of a **proof**.
 The details will vary depending on the kind of logical system we're studying.

 In the realm of semantics, we are interested in gadgets that actually satisfy the axioms in our theory --- for example, actual groups, if we're thinking about the theory of groups.
-Such a gadget is called a MODEL of the theory.
+Such a gadget is called a **model** of the theory.
 Again, the details vary immensely.

 In the realm of syntax, we say a list of axioms $X$ "implies" a sentence